Hjalpa/TagPro-SoundPacks/README.md

 ## How to make a custom SoundPack (that you can easily share with others)
 1. Make or find .mp3 sounds and upload them somewhere on the internet (for example in a GitHub repo).
 2. Write a .tpsp file, which is a SoundPack written in the JSON format.
 It should contain direct links to all of your mp3 files.
 Not all sounds have to be included, as the userscript will fall back to the default sounds.
 An example of a .tpsp file can be found [here](SoundPacks/minimal.tpsp "SoundPacks/minimal.tpsp").
 It should be self-explanatory.
-3. Upload the .tpsp file too, and in the userscript change the SoundPack option to a direct link to your .tpsp file.
+3. Upload the .tpsp file somewhere too, and in the userscript change the SoundPack option to a direct link to your .tpsp file.
 4. Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script.